Financial Aid Waivers

-Federal and state regulations require Chicago State University to establish and implement a “Satisfactory Academic Progress Policy” for students.
-Chicago State University’s Satisfactory Academic Progress (SAP) Policy measures whether eligible undergraduate/graduate students are progressing at a reasonable rate toward the completion of their educational objectives.
-Students must comply with this policy to maintain their continued financial aid eligibility.
-Copies of the current SAP Policy are available for students in the Office of Student Financial Aid.
-The document is also available for review in both the undergraduate and graduate catalog, as well as on the Chicago State University web site.
+Federal and State regulations require Chicago State University to establish and implement a “Satisfactory Academic Progress Policy” for students.
+Chicago State University’s Satisfactory Academic Progress (SAP) Policy measures whether eligible undergraduate/graduate students are progressing at a reasonable rate towards the completion of their educational objectives.
+Students must be in compliance with this policy in order to maintain their continued financial aid eligibility.
+Copies of the current Satisfactory Academic Progress Policy are available for students in the Office of Student Financial Aid.
+The document is also available for review in both the undergraduate and graduate catalog, as well as on the Chicago State University website.

 Mitigating Circumstances/Appeal Process

-Students who fail to make satisfactory academic progress may petition for reinstatement of their eligibility to the Financial Aid Appeals Board.
+Students who fail to make satisfactory academic progress may petition for reinstatement of their eligibility to the Satisfactory Academic Progress Appeals Committee.
 The student must document mitigating circumstances, such as injury, illness, family death or other emergencies.
-Students appealing for reinstatement of their financial aid eligibility will be required to seek assistance through academic support services offered by the university.
+Students appealing for reinstatement of their financial aid eligibility will be required to seek assistance from the many academic support services offered by the university.
 Students whose appeals are denied will be required to sit out financial aid for one semester.

 NOTE: The Satisfactory Academic Progress Policy is subject to change without notice.
 The Office of Student Financial Aid will make every attempt to provide students with timely notice regarding their satisfactory academic progress status.
 However, it is every student’s responsibility to read the policy and monitor